 All that was left to do now was to reassemble the monitor and test it.
 Having learned from my mistakes during dis-assembly, I took much less time to reassemble the monitor.
 All I had to do now is to test if my hard work had actually fixed problem.
 First I just plugged the monitor into the wall plug and turned it on to see if smoke will come out.
 Thankfully, nothing of the sort happened, and the “no signal” message displayed on the screen and it was clear that the back light was working.
 I then connected the monitor to my computer, and the screen displayed without any problems.
 The monitor was fine once again and all it took was $15 worth of equipment and a bit of elbow grease.

 Looking back at the process, taking apart the monitor was definitely the hardest part of the job.
 That was mostly because I was unfamiliar with the monitor’s construction and I was also being dumb.
 The soldering part was quite easy by comparison.
 Despite having shaky hands, I managed to complete the job without any problems.
-Then again, I did spend a couple months doing hardware testing in a co-op job and the kind of soldering I had to do there was much more difficult than this job (I got my work done, but killed a lot of test boards in the process ).
+Then again, I did spend a couple months doing hardware testing in a co-op job and the kind of soldering I had to do there was much more difficult than this job (I got my work done, but killed a lot of test boards in the process :twisted: ).
 Overall, replacing a capacitor in a LCD monitor is pretty simple repair that almost anybody can do with a little bit of research and equipment.
 I hope this post will be some help to people facing a similar problem.
 Thanks for reading.